-Provide a complete study that includes a system one-line diagram, short circuit and ground fault analysis, and protective coordination plots.
+If required by the contract, provide a complete coordination study that includes a system one-line diagram, short circuit and ground fault analysis, and protective coordination plots.

 The Designer of Record is responsible for providing to the Contractor settings for relays, main secondary breakers, secondary feeder protective devices, and any other protective devices in the circuit.
 Base the final coordination study and the specified setting information on the as-built configuration.